bitlabstudio/django-calendarium/docs/source/usage.rst

 Then use the different URLs to let the user navigate through months, weeks and days.
 The event management should be intuitive.
-Be sure to add ``Rule`` models, if you want to use occurences.
+Be sure to add ``Rule`` models, if you want to use occurrences.

 Template Tags
 -------------